nicheware/clj-guidelines/README.md

  - All namespaces start with the company name - `nicheware`
  - The second level namespace will either be the application name (eg `patterns`) or `platform`.
- - Any code which is to be shared across different system components (eg code used in both a web client and an application service) shall be under a 3rd level namespace `components`, followed  by a namespace for the name of the component.
+ - Any code which is to be shared across different system components (eg code used in both a web client and an application service) shall be under a 3rd level business component namespace such as *processes*, *entities* or *utilities*.
  - Any web clients will be under a 3rd level namespace `webapps`, followed by the name of the web client application.
  - Any mobile clients will be under a 3rd level namespace `mobileapps`, followed by the name of the mobile client application.
  - Any services (application or platform) will be under a 3rd level namespace `services`, followed by the name of the service.